astoeckel/ev3_event_broker/README.md

 ## Downloading and Compiling

 ### Compile for the host platform
-To download and compile the prorams described above make sure to have a recent version of `make` and `g++`/`clang++` installed.
+To download and compile the prorams described above make sure to have a recent version of GNU make and a C++14 compliant compiler such as `g++` or `clang++` installed.
 Compilation was tested on Debian 9, Fedora 30, FreeBSD 12 and a recent version of MacOS.

+To download and compile the software execute
 ```sh
 git clone https://github.com/astoeckel/ev3_event_broker --recursive
 cd ev3_event_broker